OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-for-read-only-access.md

 --------------------------------------------------------------------------------
 ## Sample Code
 The following code sample is used to open a Spreadsheet Document for Read-only Access.
-You can call the <span class="keyword">OpenSpreadsheetDocumentReadonl</span> method by using the following code, which opens the file "Sheet10.xlsx," as an example.
+You can call the **OpenSpreadsheetDocumentReadonl** method by using the following code, which opens the file "Sheet10.xlsx," as an example.

 ```csharp